fauzt/nodeJS-assignment/README.md

 The multiplication output can be seen by accessing `http://localhost:8080`

-Run `load_test.sh` to initiate a sustained load test on the server.
+Run `load_test.sh` on another console window to initiate a sustained load test on the server.

+## Sample Output

+On a browser that is accessing the server, the browser will receive the following output `Result:6370`

+On the CLI window running the script, the output will be shown in the following format `Inputs received.
+Result is: 6370`